System Requirements

 • Psychtoolbox most recent version (free)

-• Psychtoolbox further requires GStreamer (free).
+• Psychtoolbox requires GStreamer (free).
 See here for the Psychtoolbox page on GStreamer, which contains important notes.
 Links to the version Psychtoolbox currently recommends are:

-Windows: GStreamer 64-bit MSVC runtime 1.22.1
+Windows: GStreamer 64-bit MSVC runtime 1.22.5

 macOS (Intel and ARM): GStreamer runtime 1.22.1